Cover Letter Format: How to Format a Cover Letter in 2023

 I’m impressed with your company’s dedication to improving your products while sticking to environmentally friendly production processes.
 I share your passion for caring for the environment.
 To that end, I volunteer weekly at my local chapter of Natural Resources Defense Council, Inc.

-• Pro tip The format for cover letter body paragraphs is three-to-four sentences each, so make every word count.
+The format for cover letter body paragraphs is three to four sentences each, so make every word count.
 Use action verbs throughout to pack a punch!

 For example:

 Thank you for considering my application.
 I’m certain my talent for contract negotiations, eye for design and aptitude for organization make me the event planner you’ve been looking for.
-I’d be honored to show you why I was named “Planner of the Year” in 2018 and 2019 by Atlanta Magazine.
+I’d be honored to show you why Atlanta Magazine named me “Planner of the Year” in 2018 and 2019.
 Please contact me by phone or email at your earliest convenience to discuss how we can work together to achieve your event planning goals this year and beyond.

-The cover letter standard format for a signoff is a simple formal phrase, followed by a comma, then a space, then the writer’s name.
+The standard cover letter format for a sign-off is a simple formal phrase followed by a comma, then a space, and your name.

 Don’t use informal terms like “Thanks!”
 Take care,” “Cheers!” or “Have a nice day!”

-The best place to format a cover letter is a professional cover letter template.
+The best way to format a cover letter is with a professional cover letter template that you can customize with your information.

-Our cover letter templates are sure to frame your qualifications with the correct formatting and they meet the latest applicant tracking system (ATS) requirements, making it a breeze to write a professional cover letter in minutes.
+Our cover letter templates organize your qualifications based on applicant tracking system (ATS) requirements, making it easy to write a professional cover letter in minutes.

 No matter the job you’re applying for, we give you the right words and relevant skills you can incorporate with just one click.